IrfEazy/smbud-project/py_cleaning/README.md

-# Section Adder
+# Global cleaner
-Adds an array of sections object to the papers dataset
+Applies all the cleaning operation emerged in neo4j and MongoDB

 ## Dependency
 Run this script with python3